JAllen79/qbb2015-homework/assignments/day1-homework/README.md

     tar xzvf SRP004442.stringtie.tar.gz
     ```

+    **NOTE:** This exercise is to prepare for tomorrow's exercises and will not be used for the rest of the homework.

-2. Generate a quality control report for the reads using [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
+2. Generate a quality control report for the reads in SRR072893.fastq using [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/)

     - HINT: fastqc -help

+    **NOTE:** If you are encountering errors, you may still have a truncated version of SRR072893.fastq.
+Try making a fresh copy.

 3. Map reads to BDGP6 using [HISAT](https://ccb.jhu.edu/software/hisat/index.shtml)